 This provider then coordinates the custody and trading of the plan's assets, either internally or through a third-party custodian.
-For our participant directed plans, Advus helps the Client review the various recordkeeping vendors and platforms, provides cost comparisons, and assists the Client in
+For our participant directed plans, Advus helps the Client review the

 ITEM 13: REVIEW OF ACCOUNTS

 Advus reviews Client portfolios at least quarterly.
 Portfolios are reviewed in the context of each Client's stated investment objectives and guidelines.
 More frequent reviews may be triggered by material changes in variables such as the Client's individual circumstances, deposits or withdrawals by the Client, or the market, political or economic environment.
 These portfolios are reviewed by the primary advisor assigned to the Client relationship and/or a member of Advus' Investment Team.
 Clients receive account statements and trade confirmations from the custodian no less frequently than quarterly.